 3.2.4 Scatterplot-based methods for ET estimation

 Scatterplot methods, also called triangle methods (Gillies et al., 1997) or trapezoidal methods (Moran and Jackson, 1991), combine features of the vegetation-based and energy-based methods.
-Like the vegetation-based methods, they use a vegetation index, but also incorporate TR to account for spatial variability in soil evaporation and in evaporation from vegetation experiencing different levels of soil moisture stress.
-They are based on the relationships between TR and some other satellite-derived variable, often a vegetation index (VI) or albedo, when these are plotted in a scatterplot (Figure 5).
+Like the vegetation-based methods, they use a vegetation index (VI), but also incorporate radiometric surface temperature (TR) to account for spatial variability in soil evaporation and in evaporation from vegetation experiencing varying soil moisture stress.
+Scatterplot methods are based on the relationships between TR and some other satellite-derived variable, often a vegetation index (VI) or albedo, when these are plotted in a scatterplot (Figure 5).
 The method places theoretical boundary lines on the observed inverse relationship between TR and VI or albedo, and uses the position of a pixel in the TR-VI or TR-α space relative to those boundary lines to calculate either the evaporative fraction (Λ) as in the energy-based methods (3.2.3), or the reference evapotranspiration fraction (ETf) as in the empirical vegetation-index methods (section 3.2.2.1).
 A review of these methods including the theoretical basis of the principles underlying the scatterplot methods can be found in Petropoulos et al. (2009).

 Figure 5 here.
 Scatterplot illustration

 Briefly, assuming that cloud-contaminated pixels and pixels containing standing water have been masked, per pixel-level values of TR and VI usually fall within a triangular (or trapezoidal) shape in the TR-VI feature space (Figure 5).
 In Figure 5, each yellow circle represents the measurements from a single image pixel, and includes the main properties believed to be represented by the TR-VI pixel envelope.
 The triangular or trapezoidal shape in TR-VI feature space is the result of the low variability of TR and its relative insensitivity to soil water content variations over areas covered by dense vegetation, and its increased sensitivity to soil moisture and larger spatial variation over areas of bare soil.
 The right-hand side border, the “dry edge” or “warm edge” is defined by the image pixels of highest temperature for the differing amounts of bare soil and vegetation and is assumed to represent conditions of limited surface soil water content and near-zero evaporative flux from the soil.
 The left hand border, the so-called “wet edge” or “cold edge”, corresponds to cooler pixels with varying amounts of vegetation cover and represents the limit of maximum surface soil water content.
 Variation along the triangle’s base represents pixels of bare soil and is assumed to reflect the combined effects of soil water content variations and topography.
 The triangle apex equates to full vegetation cover.
 Similar to single-source temperature-based methods, pixels with minimum TR represent the strongest evaporative cooling (point A in Figure 5), while those with maximum TR represent the weakest evaporative cooling and low ET (point B in Figure 5).
-The triangle method defines vegetation cover directly from NDVI, whereas the trapezoid method uses fractional cover.
-Several methods then calculate ETf as the ratio of distances CB and AB (Jiang and Islam, 2001; Moran et al., 1996), though a variety of methods is used to relate the position of a pixel in the scatterplot to ET.
+The triangle method defines vegetation cover directly from NDVI, whereas the trapezoid method uses fractional cover (fc?).
+Several methods then calculate ETf as the ratio of distances CB and AB (Jiang and Islam, 2001; Moran et al., 1996), though a variety of methods are used to relate the position of a pixel in the scatterplot to ET.